Southeast Asia's renewables held back by policy inaction: IRENA

 One of the factors holding back renewables is the region’s abundance of thermal coal, of which Indonesia is the world’s biggest exporter.

-“Some of the ministers here believe coal is one of their cheaper alternatives,” IRENA’s director general Adnan Amin told the Reuters Commodity Summit interview series this week.
+“Some of the ministers here believe coal is one of their cheaper alternatives, which to some extent is due to the abundance of proven coal resources in Southeast Asia,” IRENA’s director general Adnan Amin told the Reuters Commodity Summit interview series this week.

 The miner said “coal will account for 40 percent of energy growth” in Southeast Asia by 2040 despite the emergence of renewables in the region.